Cogitate-consortium/cogitate-data/docs/03_cogdataset.md

 ### Procedure

 Stimuli were presented sequentially, all supra-threshold, with half being task-relevant and the other half task-irrelevant.
 Only one stimulus was shown on the screen at any given time.
-To define task relevance, subjects were instructed to detect two targets from different categories, regardless of their orientation.
+To define task relevance, subjects were instructed to detect (press a button; non-speeded response) two targets from different categories, regardless of their orientation.
 This online reporting enabled an explicit assessment of subjects’ performance, engaging report-related areas for later analysis.
 Each block began with notification of the two target stimuli, either pictorial (faces and objects) or symbolic (letters and false fonts), creating a clear distinction between relevant and irrelevant stimuli.
 At the start of each block, specific target stimuli were revealed with instructions such as “detect face A and object B” or "detect letter C and false-font D." Targets did not repeat across blocks.
 Each run included two blocks of the Face/Object task and two blocks of the Letter/False-font task, with the order counterbalanced across runs.
 Subjects were instructed to maintain central fixation throughout each trial.
 Gaze was monitored online through an eye tracker, with repeated calibrations ensuring good quality data.

-Each block comprised stimuli from all four categories, with each stimulus displayed for 500, 1000, or 1500 ms, followed by a blank interval, ensuring a consistent trial duration of 2000 ms. Within each block, three trial types were presented: i) Task Relevant Targets, consisting of the specific stimuli participants were tasked with detecting; ii) Task Relevant Non-Targets, encompassing stimuli from relevant categories that were not designated targets; and iii) Task Irrelevant Stimuli, comprising stimuli from the remaining categories.
+Each block comprised stimuli from all four categories, with each stimulus displayed for 500, 1000, or 1500 ms, followed by a blank interval, ensuring a consistent trial duration of 2000 ms. To  avoid  periodic  presentation  of  the  stimuli, random jitter was added to the end of each trial (mean inter-trial interval of 400 ms, jittered 200-2000 ms, with truncated  exponential  distribution).
+Within each block, three trial types were presented: i) Task Relevant Targets, consisting of the specific stimuli participants were tasked with detecting; ii) Task Relevant Non-Targets, encompassing stimuli from relevant categories that were not designated targets; and iii) Task Irrelevant Stimuli, comprising stimuli from the remaining categories.

+#### iEEG related modifications of the design
+Only half of the stimuli were used as targets for the iEEG experiments.
+The selection of target faces kept the balance of gender and ethnicity.
+Letters were chosen in equal amounts from the first and second parts of the alphabet, and the corresponding false-fonts were used.
+All stimuli were presented as relevant non-targets and irrelevant stimuli, matching the designs of the aforementioned procedure.

 ### M-EEG Data Acquisition